 “So, was it worth it?”

 “Absolutely.”
 I admitted happily, as I peered out through the falling water and mist.
-The waterfall looked like a rainbow curtain, filled with the most vibrant and beautiful colors.
+The waterfall looked like a rainbow curtain filled with the most vibrant and beautiful colors.
 The light shimmered through the water and made the mouth of the cave look like a kaleidoscope.
 It was so natural and wonderful, I wanted to enjoy it with all my senses.
 And the rarity of this event – knowing that I was standing in a place accessible only a hundred years out of every thousand – added to the beauty.
 From the safety of the cave, I took my helmet off.
 I breathed in the fresh, crisp, misty air.

 Cruz followed suit, taking his helmet off as well.
 We sat down and put our backs against the wall, looking out towards the horizon.
 We couldn’t hear each other over the deafening roar of the waterfall, but we didn’t need to talk.
-We both sat there, and soaked up the scene.
-And as I reveled in the beauty of this moment, a beauty I had to experience to believe, I laid my head on Cruz’s chest.
+We both sat there and soaked in the scene, along with some waterfall mist.
+And as I reveled in the beauty of this moment, a beauty I was experiencing, yet still found hard to believe, I laid my head on Cruz’s chest.
 He wrapped his arms around me, and we just were.

 I thought about the limited but full experiences I’d had on Ardua so far.
 I thought about how amazingly perfect Cruz’s personality fit with mine.
 I also thought about what the end of the week was going to look like when it came time for saying goodbye.
 I thought about the beauty of the waterfall that lay directly out in front of me.

-But most of all, I thought of the thing that made this place what it was – the brilliant sunset.
-But as I thought about it, I wondered if it would be more aptly named a sunrise.
-Because rather than being in the process of eternally setting, human invention had caused Ardua’s sun to be forever rising on the station – prolonging the beauty that had only previously been possible to enjoy in moments, to something enjoyed for eons.
+But most of all, I thought of the thing that made this place most what it was – the brilliant, perpetual sunset.
+As I contemplated this sunset for the millionth time since arriving on Ardua, I wondered if it would be more aptly named a sunrise.
+Because rather than being in the process of eternally setting, human invention had caused Ardua’s sun to be forever rising on the station – prolonging the beauty that had only previously been possible to enjoy in moments, to something enjoyable for eons on end.
+For as rare and beautiful as this sunset was to me, I wondered if in seeking to harness beauty and experience we had actually cheapened it.
+The sunset wasn’t novel to those who lived on Ardua, so did they find that it held the same beauty, or were they only able to see mundane reality?
+Could beauty ever be perpetual, or was beauty always fleeting?
+For while my eyes could see a hundred colors in the new sunsets of Ardua, a native Arduan could likely find a hundred flaws, for they had had the time to find the imperfections.

 Like I said before, I don’t think technology is bad at all.
 In fact, it’s only because of technology that we’re able to enjoy some of the things we do.
 But as the old adage warns, I began to fear that familiarity would in fact breed contempt.
 It was quite possible that the sunset and beauty of Ardua would become mundane over time because it was something we had control over.
 I mean, just look at how many people left the uncontested beauty of this planet for the luxury, comfort, and sights of others.